cyberark/conjur/CONTRIBUTING.md

 Thanks for your interest in Conjur.
 Before contributing, please take a moment to read and sign our <a href="https://github.com/cyberark/conjur/blob/master/Contributing_OSS/CyberArk_Open_Source_Contributor_Agreement.pdf" download="conjur_contributor_agreement">Contributor Agreement</a>.
 This provides patent protection for all Conjur users and allows CyberArk to enforce its license terms.
 Please email a signed copy to <a href="oss@cyberark.com">oss@cyberark.com</a>.

+For general contribution and community guidelines, please see the [community repo](https://github.com/cyberark/community).

 ## Pull Request Workflow

 1. Search the [open issues][issues] in GitHub to find out what has been planned